heri/studiozenkai/content/post/good-software-is-reliable-and-predictible.md

 }
 ```

+One user commented our application is like an utility, like Docker or homebrew.
+For many junior developers, this would not be good enough and they will try to spice things up.
+Here though, I found the comment positive.
+Docker or homebrew are reliable and do exactly what they are expected to do, not more, not less.

-If this application crashes, the logs tell the story.
+And if this application crashes, the logs tell the story.
 If we need to deploy, we copy an .exe.
 It is boring.
 It is predictable.
 And because of that, it requires almost zero maintenance from the rest of the team.

 ## 2. Leverage (The ROI Argument)